marcelm/dnaio/doc/tutorial.rst

-Instead of constructing a single record from scratch, in practice it is more realistic to take input reads, process them somehow and write them to a new output file.
+Instead of constructing a single record from scratch, in practice it is more realistic to take input reads, process them, and write them to a new output file.
 The following example program shows how that can be done.
 It truncates all reads in the input file to a length of 30 nt and writes them to another file::